+Every year a new class of students start their medical training with a white coat ceremony.
 The white coat is so synonymous with "Doctor," it seems they have been the medical uniform for centuries.
 In fact, the coat that carries with it so much prestige (and, it turns out, bacteria) has only been around for about 100 years.
-Is it time to let this tradition go?
+Is it time to let the white coat go?

 Doctors weren't always physicians.